-Want to go camping without giving up your creature comforts?
-Enter: glamping.
-The ultimate back-to-basics getaway, glamping allows you to sleep under the stars while enjoying little luxuries like, you know, a comfortable bed and hot water.
+Want to go camping with all your creature comforts?
+Welcome to glamping.
+The ultimate back-to-basics getaway, glamping allows you to sleep under the stars while enjoying all of life's little luxuries like, you know, a comfortable bed and hot water.
 There’s no pitching tents or lugging around a car’s worth of supplies – all the hard work is done for you, so all you need to do is show up, and get ready to feel grounded.

 Thanks to our coast-meets-country landscape, Sydneysiders have plenty of plush glamping spots to choose from.
 These are our favourite sites in and around Sydney.